Journalist Barkha Dutt quits NDTV

 The well-known anchor and editor is leaving to 'work on her own ventures', the television channel said in a statement.

 Prominent television journalist and editor Barkha Dutt has announced she will be leaving NDTV.
-In a statement, the television news channel said Dutt had joined them “straight out of college” in 1995.
-“Barkha has requested that she would like to explore some new opportunities, pursue other interests and work on her own ventures,” it said.
+In a statement, the television news channel said, “Barkha has requested that she would like to explore some new opportunities, pursue other interests and work on her own ventures.”
+Dutt had joined them “straight out of college” in 1995, it said.

 Dutt has said she will be leaving the organisation to “build her own independent projects”.
 The Padma Shri-winner had stepped down as Group Editor at the channel in February 2015 and has been a Consulting Editor since then.